aquasecurity/tracee/README.md

 6663.283587    4026532726   4026532729   0      do_exit          ls               6      6      1      0
 ```

-As can be seen in the above output, each event line has a context which allows us to know the following information about the event:
+As can be seen in the above output, each event line shows the following information about the event:

-* TIME - shows the event relative time to system boot time in seconds
+* TIME - shows the event time relative to system boot time in seconds
 * MNT_NS - mount namespace inode number.
 As there is no container id object in the kernel, and every container is in a different mount namespace, we use this field to distinguish between containers
 * PID_NS - pid namespace inode number.
 In order to know if there are different containers in the same pid namespace (e.g. in a k8s pod), it is possible to check this value
 * UID - real user id (in host user namespace) of the calling process